-A Kiwi American, Chloe Honum was raised in Auckland, Aotearoa New Zealand.
-Her first book, The Tulip-Flame (2014), was selected by Tracy K. Smith for the Cleveland State University Poetry Center First Book Prize, named a finalist for the PEN Center USA Literary Award, and won Foreword Reviews Poetry Book of the Year Award and a Texas Institute of Letters Award.
-She is also the author of a chapbook, Then Winter (Bull City Press, 2017).
+Chloe Honum is a Kiwi-American dual citizen and was raised in Auckland, Aotearoa New Zealand.
+Her first book, The Tulip-Flame, was selected by Tracy K. Smith for the Cleveland State University Poetry Center First Book Prize, named a finalist for the PEN Center USA Literary Award, and won Foreword Reviews Poetry Book of the Year Award and a Texas Institute of Letters Award.
+She is also the author of a chapbook, Then Winter (Bull City Press).

 Chloe holds a B.A. from Sarah Lawrence College, an M.F.A. from the University of Arkansas, and a Ph.D. from Texas Tech University.
 She has given lectures and readings for the University of Virginia, St. Joseph’s University, Guilford College, Heinrich-Heine University Düsseldorf, and the Ionion Center for the Arts and Culture.
 In 2019, she was a Grimshaw Sargeson Fellow at the Sargeson Centre in Auckland.
-She is currently an Associate Professor of English and Creative Writing at Baylor University.
+She is currently an associate professor in the department of English at Baylor University, where she also serves as director of the Beall Poetry Festival.

 Her most recent collection is The Lantern Room (Tupelo Press, 2022).
 Poems from this collection were named a finalist for the Alice Fay Di Castagnola Award from the Poetry Society of America.